woaproject/poa-dapps-validators/README.md

-# POA Network Validators DApp
+# WOA Network Validators DApp

 Validators DApp is built for POA Network based blockchains.
 It gives an opportunity for the current validators of the network to set their personal information on-chain.
 Also, everyone can view current validators' personal data from this DApp.